netascode/ansible-dc-vxlan/README.md

 ### Advantages of the Roles in the Workflow

-The primary advantage of the workflow is that you can insert these in different stages of the data model preparation and changes without having to worry about impacts to the network.
-In a SCM repository environment, pipelines can be configured to run the validate role before approvals in pull requests.

-The roles are designed to be idempotent and only make changes when there are changes in the data model.
-For different stages of changes in the network, you can comment out the roles that are not required to be executed.
-You can leave the final full execution potentially to only happen from a pipeline, yet allow for operators to validate changes before they are executed.
+These roles when run in sequence (validate, create, deploy, remove) are designed to build out the entire fabric and can be executed by a pipeline.
+The roles can also be run in isolation by simply commenting out the roles that are not required during testing and fabric buildout to validate incremental changes.

 ## Quick Start Guide

 ### Set Environment for the Collection

-The first procedure for execution of the collection is going to be the installation of a virtual environment to be able to install the collection and it's requirements.
-Recommendation is to utilize [pyenv](https://github.com/pyenv/pyenv) which provides a robust python virtual environment capability that also includes management of python versions.
-These instructions will be detailed around pyenv.
-For the pipeline execution please refer to *pipeline section* where it is documented at container level.
+Installation of a Python virtual environment is needed in order to install the collection and it's requirements.
+We recommend [pyenv](https://github.com/pyenv/pyenv) which provides a robust Python virtual environment capability that also allows for management of different Python versions.
+The following instructions are detailed around using pyenv.
+For pipeline execution please refer to the pipeline section which is documented at container level.

 #### Step 1 - Installing the Example Repository

-To simplify the usage of the collection we are providing you with an [example repository](https://github.com/netascode/ansible-dc-vxlan-example) that you can clone from GitHub which creates the proper skeleton required, including examples for pipelines.
-To clone the repository requires the installation of [git client](https://git-scm.com/downloads) that is available for all platforms.
+To simplify getting started with this collection we provide you with an [example repository](https://github.com/netascode/ansible-dc-vxlan-example).
+Simply clone this repo from GitHub to create the required skeleton, including examples for pipelines.
+Cloaning the repository requires the installation of [git client](https://git-scm.com/downloads) which is available for all platforms.

 Run the following command in the location of interest.